thangaduraicse/task-manager/README.md

 # personal_task_manager
-This is sampe app for personal_task_manager
+This is a sample React+Redux application